gem/oq-engine/doc/manual/oq-manual.rst

 Notice that the ``costType`` element defines a ``name``, a ``type``, and a ``unit`` attribute.

-The Natural hazards' Risk Markup Language schema for the exposuremodel allows the definition of a structural cost, a nonstructural components cost, a contents cost, and a business interruption or downtime cost for each asset in the portfolio.
+The Natural hazards' Risk Markup Language schema for the *Exposure Model* allows the definition of a structural cost, a nonstructural components cost, a contents cost, and a business interruption or downtime cost for each asset in the portfolio.
 Thus, the valid values for the ``name`` attribute of the ``costType``